Slosberg Music Center, 222

 In addition to the Italian Renaissance, Seth's research interests include the symphony and chamber music of the nineteenth century and popular music, particularly the works of 1960s artists such as The Beatles, Bob Dylan, and Johnny Cash.

-Alongside his scholarly work, Seth is a singer-songwriter and a performer of ballet and Javanese gamelan.
+Alongside his scholarly work, Seth is an active singer-songwriter and a performer of ballet and Javanese gamelan.